This post contains affiliate links.

 Snyder’s beat sheet is very much a formula.
 Keep in mind that this formula is designed to help screenwriters write screenplays that will sell — it may strike you as a little too formulaic.

 Storytelling formulas are tricky.
-Al the great stories do seem to adhere to a clear formula.
+All the great stories do seem to adhere to a clear formula.
 In movies, we can easily plug films like Star Wars or Titanic into the Hero’s Journey.
 And as I read through Snyder’s formula, I could see dozens of movies swirling through my head; I believe this formula can serve a screenwriter well.
 However, many artists think formula writing is a form of selling out, and we’ve certainly all seen utterly predictable movies that were formulaic to the point of being annoying.
 But since the greatest stories and movies of all time can also be matched to basic story formulas, they obviously work when applied correctly.

 I think this and other formulas are useful as a kind of checklist for including certain beats and plot points.
 It would also come in handy as a tool for figuring out what’s wrong with a story or determining what’s missing.
-I would suggest exploring Snyder’s system and experimenting with it, adapting it to your own needs and working style.
+I would suggest exploring Snyder’s system and experimenting with it, and then adapting it to your own needs and working style.

 The Board